EdwardSnyder-NOAA/container-scripts/README.md

 In addition, Slurm is the only job scheduler currently designed to work with the externalized spack-stack and requires ```--mpi=pmi2``` to be added to the srun command.

 ### Adaptation to the workflows
 Please note that additional modifications are needed to the UFS WM and Applications workflows to incorporate this new container method.
-An example of externalizing the executables in lines 122-125 of the ```tests/compile.sh``` file for the UFS WM is below:
+The following is an example of externalizing the executables for the UFS WM, which is done by adding the ```make-external``` command to line 123 in the ```tests/compile.sh``` file:
 ```
 122 rsync --remove-source-files "${BUILD_DIR}/ufs_model" "${PATHTR}/tests/${BUILD_NAME}.exe"
-123
-124 # Create executable wrapper scripts
+123 make-external ${PATHTR}/tests/${BUILD_NAME}.exe # Creates executable wrapper scripts
-125 make-external ${PATHTR}/tests/${BUILD_NAME}.exe
 ```
-An example of updating the srun command for Orion in ```tests/fv3_conf/fv3_slurm.IN_orion``` is below:
+Here is an example of the srun command modifications for Orion in the UFS WM (```tests/fv3_conf/fv3_slurm.IN_orion```):
 ```
 srun --mpi=pmi2 --label -n @[TASKS] ./fv3.exe
 ```